Frederick N. Howser

-Frederick N. Howser (April 11, 1905 – April 26, 1987) was the 22nd Attorney General of California.
+Frederick Napoleon Howser (April 11, 1905 – April 26, 1987) was an American politician and attorney.
+From 1947 to 1951, he was the 22nd Attorney General of California.

 Early career

-Howser was born in Nebraska on April 11, 1905.
+Howser was born in David City, Nebraska on April 11, 1905.
 He attended USC Law School and worked as chief deputy city attorney for the city of Long Beach in the late 1930s.

 In 1940, Howser was elected to the first of two terms in the California State Assembly, representing Long Beach.
 Howser was appointed Los Angeles County District Attorney in 1943, following the death of John F. Dockweiler.
 Howser was elected for a full term as District Attorney in 1944.

 As both District Attorney and a member of the Assembly, Howser maintained ties to powerful liquor lobbyist Arthur Samish.
 Samish would later claim to have "maneuvered" Howser into the chairmanship of the Assembly's Public Morals Committee before later steering his appointment as District Attorney.

 In addition to his connection with Samish, Howser was also tied to gambling interests, including gambling boat operator Tony Cornero, who purportedly paid Howser $35,000 for help arranging the return of Cornero's gambling boats to Los Angeles.